Shakira as a cultural icon: Cultural hybridization

 One of the most notable aspects of Shakira's work is her ability to fuse different musical genres and cultural traditions.
 This characteristic has been associated with cultural hybridization, a key concept in postmodern theory.
 Researcher Arlene Dávila, in her chapter "Shakira as the Idealized Transnational Citizen: Media Perspectives," included in Latino Spin: Public Image and the Whitewashing of Race (NYU Press, 2008), argues that Shakira represents a form of idealized transnational citizenship.
 Her music and image combine elements of her Colombian roots, her Lebanese ancestry, and the aesthetics of international pop, functioning as a symbol of a hybrid global subject.

-Likewise, the academic article "Receiving and Resisting: Toward a Market-Driven Cultural Hybridity," published in the International Journal of Cultural Studies, argues that Shakira exemplifies a form of market-driven hybridization, adapting her image and sound to multiple audiences without losing her distinctive identity.
+Likewise, the academic article "Receiving and Resisting: Toward a Market-Driven Cultural Hybridity," published in the International Journal of Cultural Studies, discusses that Shakira exemplifies a form of market-driven hybridization, adapting her image and sound to multiple audiences without losing her distinctive identity.
 This study emphasizes how her global success is sustained by a postmodern strategy of cultural reappropriation and negotiated authenticity.